BACKGROUND

 Malnutrition

 Malnutrition is a complex health condition that occurs when the body does not receive the right balance of nutrients.
 It can result from a deficiency, due to insufficient intake of essential vitamins, minerals, and calories, or from an excess, where there is overconsumption of calories or specific nutrients.
-This imbalance can lead to various health issues, including stunted growth, wasting, micronutrient deficiencies, and even obesity.
+This imbalance can lead to various health issues, including both acute (e.g., wasting) and chronic (e.g., stunting) protein-energy malnutrition, micronutrient deficiencies, and even obesity.
+People with severe malnutrition are also at high-risk for life-threatening infections.
 Malnutrition remains a major global health challenge, disproportionately affecting vulnerable populations, particularly women and children in Africa and Asia.
-Despite progress in recent decades, the world is not on track to meet global targets for reducing malnutrition.
-This underscores the critical importance of measuring nutrition in all its forms to guide evidence-based policies, design effective interventions, and monitor progress.
-Robust measurement enables timely identification of at-risk populations and helps ensure coordinated efforts to improve nutrition and promote long-term health and well-being worldwide.
+Globally, countries have committed to ending all forms of malnutrition by 2023, including internationally agreed targets on stunting and wasting among children under five years of age (Sustainable Development Goal 2.2)

 Quick Facts